Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Generalization Capability Analysis

-Here, we begin with a discussion on the generalization capability of the proposed MvRVFL model, followed by sensitivity analyses of the key hyperparameters involved.
-Lastly, we present detailed tables reporting the accuracy and the best hyperparameters.

-\subsection{Generalization Capability Analysis}
+\section{Generalization Capability Analysis}

-Here, we discuss the generalization error bound for the MvRVFL model.
-In this analysis, we used the label $y_i \in \{-1, +1\}$ instead of employing one-hot encoding.
-The optimization problem of the MvRVFL model is reformulated as follows:
+In this section, we examine the generalization error bound for the MvRVFL model.
+For this analysis, we adopt the label $y_i \in \{-1, +1\}$.
+The optimization formulation of the MvRVFL model is then redefined as follows:

 If we multiply by $y_i$ on both sides of the constraints of Eq. (\ref{eq:TT1}), it results in

 Eqs. (\ref{eq:TT2}) and (\ref{eq:TT3}) are used in the theorem \ref{Theorem2}.